Learn More About Taxation in Australia

 Administration of Australia’s taxation system

-Australian taxation is based on a self-assessment model, where taxpayers are responsible for lodging their own taxation returns.
+Australian taxation is based on a self-assessment model, where taxpayers are responsible for lodging their own tax returns.

 Individuals and companies are required to lodge an annual ‘Income Tax Return’, while companies and other entities may have further requirements for the purposes of GST and PAYG (see below, Withholding taxes).